Adjacent to the First Burial Ground is where the meeting house in 1692 likely stood.

 The North Parish Unitarian Universalist Church today.

-A memorial to Edmond Faulkner, one of the original ten founders of Andover's First Church, stands in the First Burial Ground.
+A memorial to Edmond Faulkner, original settler and patriarch of the Faulkner family, stands in the First Burial Ground in North Andover, MA.